diquah/modeval/README.md

 The second item in the tuple must be the function that will be called when the operator is used.
 The attached method must have two inputs *in the correct order* (`L + R` is parsed as `add(L, R)`).

 Modeval also supports functions like `sin()`, but they are not included in the default ruleset.
 However, they are included in `scientific_ruleset` which can be imported and used.
-Implementing functions works as follows:
+Adding custom functions works as follows:

 ```python
 from modeval import Parser, Ruleset